An unforgettable voyage from Kirkenes to Bergen on board Hurtigruten’s MS Midnatsol

 What’s the food like?

 Tea and coffee were included but drinking water at dinner wasn’t.
 The lack of provision of free drinking water was one of my only complaints – I always resent paying for over-priced drinking water and this was no exception.
-Actually there is a way you can get a “free” small bottle of drinking water and that is to buy a bottle of wine!
+Actually, there is a way you can get a “free” small bottle of drinking water and that is to buy a bottle of wine!

 * That is a bit of an understatement – we gorged ourselves at every meal and ate far too much!

-Is there wi-fi on board?
+Is there wi-fi onboard?

 Yes, in public areas and a little patchy in places.
 Not super-speedy but it should be good enough to get a few snaps up on Facebook or Instagram or email friends and family back home to tell them what an amazing time you are having.
 There’s no charge for using the wi-fi.

-A few money saving tips
+A few money-saving tips once onboard Hurtigruten

 Yes, Norway is mighty expensive!
 But it’s definitely a destination worth splurging on.
 During our time in Oslo, we found ways to cut costs but once on the ship, you are held to ransom by the onboard prices.
 The best thing to do is be prepared for them and either take the attitude ‘well, we’re here so we might as well enjoy ourselves’ or … give up alcohol for a week!

 Hurtigruten’s alcohol policy appears to be getting stricter and stricter by the year: a friend who sailed with them around a year before our voyage was able to sneak a glass of her BYO wine into dinner in her coffee refill mug.
 By the time we travelled, coffee refill mugs had been banned in the dining room (presumably the staff had got wise to this trick).
 However, we were permitted to bring a limited amount of alcohol on board (around one bottle of wine per person – how long does that last!?) which could only be consumed in our cabins.
 A pre-dinner game of cards and a couple of glasses of red became our routine (no white as no fridge).
 And OK, maybe we managed to sneak a little more than one bottle each on board!
-However by the time I did a little research for this article, it seems that now only alcoholic drinks purchased from the ships restaurants and bars can be consumed anywhere on board.
+However by the time I did a little research for this article, it seems that now only alcoholic drinks purchased from the ship’s restaurants and bars can be consumed anywhere on board.

-How much does a drink cost on board a Hurtigruten ship?
+How much does a drink cost onboard a Hurtigruten ship?

 Not cheap, but this is Norway and prices didn’t appear to be inflated over and above what you would pay on land.
 Sample prices: tea and coffee: £2.80, bottled water: £3.60, fruit juice: £2.50, draught beer (0.4 litre): £6.60, a glass of house wine: £7.70, bottle upwards from £37.00.
 If you prefer to think more in US dollars, or euros come to that, up these prices by one-and-a-half to get a rough approximation.

-The restaurant meals were great.
+The restaurant meals were fantastic.
 However, it’s a lot of food and if you were looking to make budget cuts, you might consider only taking breakfast and dinner.
 Breakfast is so huge if you have a late breakfast, you could almost last until dinner.
 There is also a cafeteria style café on board for lighter meals.
 The really frugal could bring lunchtime snacks on board with them.

 Beforehand, I’d read suggestions on forums like TripAdvisor to visit local supermarkets when in port to stock up on snacks and drinks (both soft and alcoholic) but we didn’t actually get a lot of opportunities to do this – just one that I can recall – although it may vary depending on the schedule of the sailing.